A guide to tropicalizations: Introduction

 Let us consider a field $K$ endowed with a non-archimedean absolute value $|\phantom{a}|$.
 We fix coordinates $x_1, \dots, x_n$ on the split multiplicative torus $\Tor$ over $K$.
 Using logarithmic coordinates $-\log|x_1|, \dots , -\log|x_n|$, any closed subscheme $X$ of $\Tor$ transforms into a finite union $\Trop(X)$ of polyhedra in $\rdop^n$.
 This process is called {\it tropicalization} and it can be used to transform a problem from algebraic geometry into a corresponding problem in convex geometry which is usually easier.
 If the toric coordinates are well suited to the problem, it is sometimes possible to use a solution of the convex problem to solve the original algebraic problem.
 Another strategy is to vary the ambient torus to compensate the loss of information due to the tropicalization process.

 Tropicalization originates from a paper of Bergman \cite{Berg} on logarithmic limit sets.
 The convex structure of the tropical variety $\Trop(X)$ was worked out by Bieri--Groves \cite{BG} with applications to geometric group theory in mind.
 Sturmfels \cite{Stu} pointed out that $\Trop(X)$ is a subcomplex of the Gr\"obner complex.
 In fact, the polyhedral complex $\Trop(X)$ has some natural weights satisfying a balancing condition which appears first in Speyer's thesis \cite{Spe}.
 This relies on the description of the Chow cohomology of a toric variety given by Fulton and Sturmfels \cite{FS}.
 An intrinsic approach to tropical geometry was proposed by Mikhalkin.
 The idea is to develop tropical geometry as some sort of algebraic geometry based on the min-plus algebra where every $\Trop(X)$ occurs as a natural object.
 This approach was used by Mikhalkin to prove celebrated results in enumerative geometry (see \cite{Mik}).
 These results popularized tropical geometry generating a huge amount of interesting results and applications.
+For the relation of tropicalizations to idempotent mathematics and Maslov dequantization, we refer to \cite{Lit}.